remorses/email-forwarder/README.md

 # Email forwarder

-reads email and forwards email that have a regex in the subject to a webhook
+reads email and forwards email that have a regex in the subject to a webhook **the webhook must accept OPTIONS requests to see when webhook is reachable**

 ## usage
 ```yml